Crime of Gádor

-The crime of Gádor was the name given to the 1910 kidnapping and subsequent murder of a seven-year-old boy by Francisco Leona in Gádor, Almería, Spain.
+The crime of Gádor is the name given to the kidnapping and subsequent murder of seven-year-old Bernardo González Parra, which took place on 28 June 1910 in Gádor, Almería, Spain.
 The purpose of the crime was to use the child's blood and body fat as a folk cure for a wealthy patron's tuberculosis.

 Background

 At the time, it was believed that drinking the blood of a human child and using their body fat as cataplasm was a remedy for tuberculosis.